-Growth Strategy Description 5% each) • Goudhurst, Benenden, Brenchley and Langton Green (Speldhurst) and Horsmonden each have c250 residential allocations (3% each) The residential allocations in remaining villages are reduced by an average of a half (of c440 = c220), giving c30-40 each.
-No new garden village or urban extension of PW and east Capel into Green Belt, or other Green Belt releases.
+Growth Strategy Description 5% each) Goudhurst, Benenden, Brenchley and Langton Green (Speldhurst) and Horsmonden each have c250 residential allocations (3% each) The residential allocations in remaining villages are reduced by an average of a half (of c440 = c220), giving c30-40 each.
+6: Meet need with no Green Belt (MGB) loss Housing supply: 678 dwellings per No new garden village or urban extension of PW and east Capel into Green Belt, or other Green Belt releases.
 Growth to meet housing need focused on settlements outside Green Belt; also, growth moderated in the AONB.
-To meet housing need, this would include: 6: Meet need Major growth of Paddock Wood, with focus to south-east (c4,000) with no Green Major growth Horsmonden (c1,000) Belt (MGB) loss Major growth at Frittenden (c800)Major growth at Sissinghurst (c800) Housing supply: Growth of AONB settlements as per Option 8 678 dwellings per year (existing This option was appraised in order to respond directly to presumption capped need) to retain Green Belt and focus growth elsewhere.
-It follows that major Strategic sites: development would still take place in the AONB but be primarily focussed on settlements outside it as well as beyond the Green Belt.
-No Paddock Wood is still the prime growth point, but with focus away from the Green Belt, together with the 3 'unconstrained' villages.
+To meet housing need, this would include: Major growth of Paddock Wood, with focus to south-east (c4,000) Major growth Horsmonden (c1,000) Major growth at Frittenden (c800) Major growth at Sissinghurst (c800) Growth of AONB settlements as per Option 8 year (existing capped need) Strategic sites: No This option was appraised in order to respond directly to presumption to retain Green Belt and focus growth elsewhere.
+It follows that major development would still take place in the AONB but be primarily focussed on settlements outside it as well as beyond the Green Belt.
+Paddock Wood is still the prime growth point, but with focus away from the Green Belt, together with the 3 'unconstrained' villages.
 Note: There is further consideration of major growth of these villages in relation to new settlements, while options for growth around Paddock Wood are also separately appraised below.
-Growth strategy based on the relative levels of services and facilities of settlements.
-The development distribution would be similar to Option 3 of the Issues and Options stage SA which described a proportional distribution across all the borough's settlements but this 7: Proportional to time with regard to the relative sustainability of settlements in terms Services of services and facilities.
+7: Proportional to Services Growth strategy based on the relative levels of services and facilities of settlements.
+The development distribution would be similar to Option 3 of the Issues and Options stage SA which described a proportional distribution across all the borough's settlements but this time with regard to the relative sustainability of settlements in terms of services and facilities.
 The updated Role and Function Study 2020 has been referred to for this assessment.
-Housing supply: 678 dwellings per year (existing Adjustments made to reflect the greater detail about the intention for site allocations and Development Management polices within the new capped need) Local Plan and the updated evidence base (including Plans, Policies Stratogic sitos: and Programmes) since the scoring was originally carried out in 2016/2017.
-Strategic sites: No 2010/2017.
+Housing supply: 678 dwellings per year (existing capped need) Strategic sites: No Adjustments made to reflect the greater detail about the intention for site allocations and Development Management polices within the new Local Plan and the updated evidence base (including Plans, Policies and Programmes) since the scoring was originally carried out in 2016/2017.
 In terms of residential allocations, this option assumes: 25% to RTW/SO (c2,250) 10% each to PW, Cranbrook and Hawkhurst (c900 each) 7.5% each to Pembury and Rusthall (c650 each)